Henry Waterson

 at Columbia's plant in Bridgeport (see postcard at left)

-using Columbia's patents (the patent numbers on the back of the records were owned by Columbia
+using Columbia's patents. -The dates on the back of the records refer to patents owned by Columbia; by 1920 an additional line

-and are shown on the left). -Emerson supplied at
+(both versions are shown at left). -Emerson supplied at

 least some of the talent that made the original records. -In fact, Emerson